BerkeleyHCI/PolymorphicBlocks/getting_started_hierarchy_layout.md

 The switch, diode, LED, and LED capacitor are all part of a SwitchCell hierarchical sheet in the netlist, which allows the layout to be replicated for each switch.

 Start by arranging all the switch footprints in a grid.
-This can be done by selecting all the switch footprints, then right-clicking and selecting Create From Selection > Create Array...
+This can be done by selecting all the switch footprints, then right-clicking and selecting Create from Selection > Create Array...
-Set the grid array size (here, 3x2 as consistent with the HDL parameters) and spacing (19.05mm typical for mechanical keyboard switch spacing).
+Set the grid array size (here, 2x3 as consistent with the HDL parameters) and spacing (19.05mm typical for mechanical keyboard switch spacing).
 Set Item Source to Arrange selection (move the footprints, instead of creating new ones), and the Grid Position to Source items remain in place.

 ![kicad_array.png](docs/kicad/kicad_array.png)